rage/java-programming/data/part-9/3-object-polymorphism.md

 <!-- Tehtävän mukana tulee rajapinta `Siirrettava`, joka kuvaa asiaa jota voidaan siirtää paikasta toiseen.
 Rajapinta sisältää metodin `void siirra(int dx, int dy)`.
 Parametri `dx` kertoo, paljonko asia siirtyy x-akselilla ja `dy` y-akselilla. -->

 The exercise base includes the interface `Movable`, which represents something that can be moved from one position to another.
 The interface includes the method `void move(int dx, int dy)`.
-The parameter `dx` tells how much the object moves on the x axis, and dy tells the distance on the y axis.
+The parameter `dx` refers to how much the object moves on the x axis, and `dy` refers to the distance change on the y axis.

 <!-- Tehtävässä toteutat luokat `Elio` ja `Lauma`, jotka molemmat ovat siirrettäviä. -->